hmaarrfk/Validity91/README.md

 # Helping out
 This code doesn't send anything to the cloud.
-But, if you want to help develop this, considering sharing the difference in the dump file you receive.
+But, if you want to help develop this, considering sharing the difference in your dump file, `dump.txt`.

-Then, consider sharing the differences in your `dump.txt`.
 I don't think it contains any personal information.
 As far as I know, I don't dump the fingerprint data.

 I think the easiest way is to post a diff on [Pastebin](https://pastebin.com/):
 ```bash
 git diff dump.txt
 ```
 and copy the output.

+Let me know if you got a semblance of a fingerprint from the script.
 # Reverse engineering
 So I am working off a single dump using my VirtualBox and Windows10 trying to log on to my computer.
 I'll try to share a new dump file from the enrollment procedure.